 Kentuckiana Personal Injury Lawyers

 We all want and need people in our lives that we can trust and feel comfortable with.
 And when we have been hurt, or someone we love has been harmed, that need could expand to include competent legal advice.
 At McNeely Stephenson, we work hard to meet all of these needs for our clients.
-If a personal injury in Indiana or Kentucky has left you reeling, let us help.
+If a personal injury in Indiana or Kentucky has left you reeling, let us help by starting with a free consultation.

 Personal injury lawsuits can develop from just about any situation.
 Walking, driving, biking, working, shopping, going to the doctor – accidents arise out of everyday activities like these.
 According to the National Safety Council, unintentional-injury deaths were estimated to total 93,200 in 2013.
 About 29,500 of these people died from falls, which was the leading cause of injury-related death for adults age 65 and older.
 Motor vehicle crashes were the number one cause of death for those ages 5 to 24 and the number two cause of death for adults aged 25 and older, as well as for toddlers under five.